 Since 2011, Mr. Rosen has overseen the largest prosecutor's office north of Los Angeles, serving a population of almost two million.
 The District Attorney's Office has 640 employees, including 196 deputy district attorneys.
 From gang homicides to human trafficking to organized cyber and hi-tech crime, the DA’s Office prosecutes tens of thousands of cases in court each year and diverts thousands of others each year to efficiently achieve accountability and justice outside of court.
 Under Mr. Rosen’s leadership, the Office is more diverse than ever before with women comprising 50% of the prosecutors and African-American, Latino, Asian-American, LGBTQ individuals representing more than 40% of the prosecutors.

-Some cases successfully prosecuted under Mr. Rosen’s administration include: former County Supervisor George Shirakawa for stealing public funds; the Nuestra Familia criminal street gang for murder, drug trafficking and robbery; three correctional officers who beat to death mentally ill inmate Michael Tyree; the killer of 15-year-old Sierra Lamar; numerous sex traffickers of women and children; and Stanford swimmer Brock Turner for sexually assaulting an unconscious young woman.
+Some cases successfully prosecuted under Mr. Rosen’s administration include: former County Supervisor George Shirakawa for stealing public funds; the Nuestra Familia criminal street gang for murder, drug trafficking and robbery; three correctional officers who beat to death mentally ill inmate Michael Tyree; the nation’s largest mushroom grower in a multi-million dollar judgment for water pollution; the killer of 15-year-old Sierra Lamar; numerous sex traffickers of women and children; and Stanford swimmer Brock Turner for sexually assaulting an unconscious young woman.
 Inspired by the Brock Turner conviction, Mr. Rosen released Channel Miller’s powerful victim impact statement that was read by millions all over the world and helped change the law in California to ensure prison sentences for those convicted of sexually assaulting unconscious and intoxicated victims.

 As District Attorney, Mr. Rosen created an innovative, first of its kind, and nationally acclaimed Conviction Integrity Unit to investigate innocence claims and implement the most professional and ethical practices in criminal prosecution, including: double blind eyewitness identification; Open File Discovery; a Brady Committee to investigate police officer misconduct; a collateral consequences policy to prevent undocumented individuals from deportation for non-violent, low level offenses; race blind issuing to combat bias; a Body Worn Camera policy to increase confidence in policing; and a model protocol for the independent, objective, and transparent investigation of police officer involved shootings.